oliverw/miningcore/README.md

 #### Monero

-- Miningcore utilizes RandomX's light-mode by default which consumes only 256 MB of memory.
+- Miningcore utilizes RandomX's light-mode by default which consumes only **256 MB of memory per RandomX-VM**.
 A mondern (2021) era CPU will be able to handle ~ 50 shares per second in this mode.
-- If you are running into throughput problems on your pool you can either increase the number of RandomX virtual machines in light-mode by adding `"randomXVmCount": x` to your pool configuration or activate fast-mode by adding `"randomXFlagsAdd": "RANDOMX_FLAG_FULL_MEM"` to the pool configuration.
-Fast mode increases performance by 10x but requires roughly 3 GB of RAM per RandomX-VM.
+- If you are running into throughput problems on your pool you can either increase the number of RandomX virtual machines in light-mode by adding `"randomXVmCount": x` to your pool configuration where x is at maximum equal to the machine's number of processor cores.
+Alternatively you can activate fast-mode by adding `"randomXFlagsAdd": "RANDOMX_FLAG_FULL_MEM"` to the pool configuration.
+Fast mode increases performance by 10x but requires roughly **3 GB of RAM per RandomX-VM**.

 #### ZCash